Wondering how to spend 2 weeks in Argentina? This itinerary will help you hit the highlights and get the most out of your visit.

 What to do in Iguazú Falls

 If you’ve arranged your visa for Brazil (if needed), you can cross the border the next day to see the waterfalls from the Brazilian side.
-Like in Argentina, boardwalks crisscross through and around the waterfalls and in some parts prepare to get wet as you cross underneath one of the powerful waterfalls.
+Like in Argentina, boardwalks crisscross through and around the waterfalls.
+In some parts, prepare to get wet as you cross underneath the powerful waterfalls.
 You can arrange a pick up from Puerto Iguazu to the Brazil side of the waterfalls.

 Where to stay in Iguazú Falls